MagerValp/AutoDMGUpdateProfiles/README.md

 This repository contains three utilities to help generate update profiles for [AutoDMG](https://github.com/MagerValp/AutoDMG)

-autodmg-rss.py
+~autodmg-rss.py~ (currently broken)
 --------------

+The rss parsing script is broken, hunt down updates from [Apple's Downloads page](https://support.apple.com/downloads) instead.
-`autodmg-rss.py` reads [Apple's RSS feed for software updates](http://rss.support.apple.com/?channel=DOWNLOADS) and creates a plist with the name and URL of each update.
-Not all updates have standard download buttons, and some updates are only available from Software Update, so some will still have to be added manually.
+~`autodmg-rss.py` reads [Apple's RSS feed for software updates](http://rss.support.apple.com/?channel=DOWNLOADS) and creates a plist with the name and URL of each update.
+Not all updates have standard download buttons, and some updates are only available from Software Update, so some will still have to be added manually.~

 autodmg-checksum.py